 WHAT IS VENISON BACKSTRAP?

-Some think backstrap and tenderloin are the same thing but they’re actually not.
+Some think backstrap and tenderloin are the same thing but they’re actually two different cuts.

 WHAT’S THE BEST WAY TO COOK VENISON BACKSTRAP?

-And, while there are many ways to cook deer backstrap, including smoking, using a dry rub, pan-searing (like my pan seared duck recipe), reverse searing and grilling, I’m partial to this recipe for its ease and consistent results.
+While there are many methods out there including smoking, using a dry rub, pan-searing (like my pan seared duck recipe), reverse searing and grilling, I’m partial to this grilled backstrap recipe for its ease and consistent results.

 HOW TO MARINATE DEER BACKSTRAP